phofl/phofl.github.io/content/posts/benchmark_pandas_polars_v1.md

 ![](../images/pandas_benchmark/second_optimization.png)

 This looks quite good now.
 We were able to bring a bunch of queries a lot closer to Polars performance.
 One of them is even faster than the Polars version!
+Similar to the first optimization, this will reduce the memory footprint significantly, since rows violating the filter won't be loaded into memory at all.
 There is one relatively straightforward optimization left without rewriting the queries completely.

 ## Improving ``merge`` performance